 As childcare is a competitive industry, we’ve designed our Early Years course to give you exactly what employers ask for – a nationally recognised qualification.
 In addition, employers want to know that you have the skills and knowledge to look after children.
 Completing our Level 3 Diploma will show employers that you have been trained to the highest standards.
 Moreover, it shows that you have the best Early Years training available.

-Looking to be included in the ratio?
-All you need is this Early Years qualification and your English and Maths Level 2 qualifications.
-For example, GCSEs graded A-C and Functional Skills.
-With these qualification in your pocket, you’ll instantly be included in the ratio.
+For employment, all you need is this Early Years qualification and your English and Maths Level 2 qualifications.
+For example, GCSEs graded A*-C or Level 2 Functional Skills.
+With these qualifications in your pocket, you’ll be included in the Level 3 staff: child ratio in childcare settings.
 If you need English and Maths, Functional Skills is for you.

 There is strong demand for skilled individuals to work with young children in a variety of settings.
 Maximise your chances of success by enrolling with Oxbridge?
 Start learning without limits with expert support today!

-To successfully complete this course, you’ll need to achieve work placement time working with children aged 0-2, children aged 2-3, and children aged 3-5.
-This is because you need to demonstrate that you have and can work with children of all ages.
+To successfully complete this course, you’ll need to be working, volunteering or on a practical placement working with children aged 0-2, children aged 2-3, and children aged 3-5.
+This is because you need to demonstrate that you have and can work with children of all ages in real working situations.

 CACHE stands for the Council for Awards in Care, Health and Education, and are the leading specialist Awarding Organisation for the Care and Education Sector.